Loudoun County Board of Supervisors: Past memberships

 In June 1981, Guilford District Supervisor Gerry Gardner resigned for personal reasons and left the area.
-The Board appointed Betty Tatum in July 1981 to fill the Guilford District seat until a special election could be held that November.
-Tatum ran in and won the November 3, 1981, special election, defeating former Guilford District Supervisor Bob Scheetz.
-Broad Run District Supervisor Carl Henrickson held the Chair position until December 1981.
-Mercer District Supervisor Thomas Dodson was Chair from January 1982 to December 1983.
+The board appointed Betty Tatum in July 1981 to fill the Guilford District seat until a special election could be held that November.
+Tatum ran and won the November 3, 1981 special election, defeating former Guilford District Supervisor Bob Scheetz.
+Broad Run District Supervisor Carl Henrickson held the chair position until December 1981.
+Mercer District Supervisor Thomas Dodson was chair from January 1982 to December 1983.

 Due to rapid development around the continually growing Sterling area, the populations of the Broad Run and Sterling Districts were vastly greater than the populations of the other five districts.
-To address this population discrepancy, throughout 1974 and 1975, the Board went through a redistricting process in the eastern part of Loudoun County.
-Through the redistricting process, the Board approved a plan to split the area consisting of the existing Broad Run and Sterling Districts into three districts, thus creating one new district.
+To address this population discrepancy, throughout 1974 and 1975, the board went through a redistricting process in the eastern part of Loudoun County.
+Through the redistricting process, the board approved a plan to split the area consisting of the existing Broad Run and Sterling Districts into three districts, thus creating one new district.
 This newly added eighth district would be called the Guilford District.
-Due to the redistricting occurring in an election year, the Supervisor for the newly created district had to be appointed.
-On December 16, 1975, Bob Scheetz was sworn-in as the Guilford District supervisor.
-Carl Hendrickson and George Yeager were also sworn-in on the same day to take their seats as Supervisors for the redrawn Broad Run and Sterling Districts.
+Due to the redistricting occurring in an election year, the supervisor for the newly created district had to be appointed.
+On December 16, 1975, Bob Scheetz was sworn in as the Guilford District supervisor.
+Carl Hendrickson and George Yeager were also sworn in on the same day to take their seats as supervisors for the redrawn Broad Run and Sterling Districts.
 Before the November 1976 special election was held to permanently fill the Guilford seat, Scheetz was challenged by Gerry Gardner in a Democratic primary that same year.
-Gardner won the Democratic primary, and subsequently won the November 2, 1976, special election as well, becoming the first woman to serve on the Loudoun County Board of Supervisors.
+Gardner won the Democratic primary, and subsequently won the November 2, 1976 special election as well, becoming the first woman to serve on the Loudoun County Board of Supervisors.

-In June 1978, Sterling District Supervisor George Yeager, the Board Chair since January 1978, resigned his seat to accept a job in West Virginia, effective July 11, 1978.
-The Board appointed Shannon Geddie to fill the Sterling District seat, becoming the second woman to serve on the Loudoun County Board of Supervisors when she was sworn in on July 17, 1978.
-She won the 1978 special election to retain the Supervisor position, but later lost the 1979 general election.
-The Chair position formerly held by Yeager was filled by Broad Run District Supervisor Carl Henrickson.
-Dulles District Supervisor Henry Stowers remained Vice-Chair.
-During this term, Mercer District Supervisor William Crossman, a Democrat, held the Chair position from January 1976 to December 1977.
+In June 1978, Sterling District Supervisor George Yeager, the board chair since January 1978, resigned his seat to accept a job in West Virginia, effective July 11, 1978.
+The board appointed Shannon Geddie to fill the Sterling District seat, becoming the second woman to serve on the Loudoun County Board of Supervisors when she was sworn in on July 17, 1978.
+She won the 1978 special election to retain the supervisor position, but lost the 1979 general election.
+The chair position formerly held by Yeager was filled by Broad Run District Supervisor Carl Henrickson.
+Dulles District Supervisor Henry Stowers remained vice chair.
+During this term, Mercer District Supervisor William Crossman, a Democrat, held the chair position from January 1976 to December 1977.